joacopaz/Flashcards_Boilerplate/README.md

 # Flashcards BoilerPlate

-To install just run `npm install`, the package is up to dae with react router dom v6 and the files correctly adapted up to October 2022.
+To install just run `npm install`, the package is up to date with react router dom v6 and the files correctly adapted up to October 2022.

 Start the local server with `npm start`